benNthen/aws-ai-image-recognition/README.md

 ```

 The program filters the data to only display the top five matching labels that were determined by the AWS Rekognition Image's DetectLabels action.
-These are stored an array of strings in the 'json-data.txt' as shown below.
+These are stored as an array of strings in the 'json-data.txt' as shown below.

 ![image](https://user-images.githubusercontent.com/53241776/137045990-bb23d947-45b2-41e0-ae04-caee9027c97a.png)

-The first result in this string array represents the label with the highest confidence and this is what gets displayed on the output of the program.
+The first result in this string array represents the label with the highest confidence(in this case its Bicyle) and this is what gets displayed on the output of the program.